campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-11-12-39-01
+- Updated User and Xanadu icons.
+- Updated SalesItems and ProjectsTasks
+- Removed moduleTriggerWait functions recColFormattingTags to commit immediately instead of waiting for the trigger.
+The stored procedure is now called, which checks to see if the stored totals match the unstored totals before updating.

 2025-07-10-12-13-47
 - Updated xan.js.js xanDoJS() functions to use pure JS instead of jQuery.